DeD1rk/draft-rpki-nullscheme/draft-doesburg-sidrops-nullscheme.md

 --- abstract

 This document specifies the Null Scheme for use in Signed Objects in the Resource Public Key Infrastructure (RPKI).
-The Null Scheme is a toy signature scheme that can replace the redundant and costly use of actual digital signatures from so-called "one-time-use" key pairs in Signed Objects.
+The Null Scheme is a niche signature scheme that can replace the redundant and costly use of actual digital signatures from so-called "one-time-use" key pairs in Signed Objects.
 The Null Scheme has as public key the digest of the message to be signed, and the signature is always empty.
 When a Null Scheme public key is the subject of a Signed Object's one-time-use End-Entity (EE) certificate, it establishes a secure binding between the issuer of the EE certificate and the message to be signed.
 This is cheaper in terms of size and verification time than using a real signature scheme, while providing the same security guarantees.

 --- middle